WISCONSIN SHERIFFS AND DEPUTY SHERIFFS ASSOCIATION

 At the direction of the President, the chairmen of committees shall submit to the members at each annual meeting, detailed reports of the affairs and business of the Association during the calendar year.

 The general officers of the Association shall be a President, Vice-President, Secretary and a Treasurer.
 The term of office for each officer shall be two years unless otherwise re-elected to the same office.
 Each officer shall serve until his successor has been duly elected and qualified.
 The term of office of President and Vice-President shall alternately rotate between a Sheriff and Deputy Sheriff; and provided further, that of the four constitutional offices herein enumerated, not more than two shall be held by Deputy Sheriffs, nor more than two held by Sheriffs.
-The officers shall be the Executive Committee.
+The President, Vice-President, Secretary, Treasurer and Immediate Past-President shall serve as the Executive Committee.

 BOARD OF DIRECTORS